Public Health Practice

 You will explore:

-The module is suitable for both novice and experienced public health practitioners or those looking to work in this area, and is taught by experienced researchers in public health and public health policy.
+The module is suitable for both novice and experienced public health practitioners or those looking to work in this area.
+It is taught by experienced researchers in public health and public health policy.

 Entrance requirements